-Mutations happen often, and the human body is normally able to correct most of these changes.
+Mutations happen often, and the human body is normally able to correct most of them.
 Depending on where in the gene the change occurs, a mutation may be beneficial, harmful, or make no difference at all.
-Therefore, the likelihood of one mutation leading to cancer is small.
+So, one mutation alone is unlikely to lead to cancer.
 Usually, it takes multiple mutations over a lifetime to cause cancer.
-This is why cancer occurs more often in older people, for whom there have been more opportunities for mutations to build up.
+This is why cancer occurs more often in older people who have had more opportunities for mutations to build up.

 Types of genes linked to cancer

 Many of the genes that contribute to the development of cancer fall into broad categories:

-- Tumor suppressor genes are protective genes.
-Normally, they suppress (limit) cell growth by monitoring how quickly cells divide into new cells, repairing mismatched DNA (which is often a cause of mutations; see below), and controlling when a cell dies.
-When a tumor suppressor gene is mutated (from heredity or environmental factors), cells grow uncontrollably and may eventually form a mass called a tumor.
+Tumor suppressor genes are protective genes.
+Normally, they limit cell growth by monitoring how quickly cells divide into new cells, repairing mismatched DNA, and controlling when a cell dies.
+When a tumor suppressor gene is mutated, cells grow uncontrollably and may eventually form a mass called a tumor.
 BRCA1, BRCA2, and p53 are examples of tumor suppressor genes.
 Germline mutations in BRCA1 or BRCA2 genes increase a woman’s risk of developing hereditary breast or ovarian cancers .
 The most commonly mutated gene in people who have cancer is p53.
 In fact, more than 50% of all cancers involve a missing or damaged p53 gene.
 Most p53 gene mutations are acquired mutations.
 Germline p53 mutations are rare.

-- DNA repair genes fix mistakes made when DNA is replicated (copied).
-If a person has error in a DNA repair gene, these mistakes are not corrected.
-Mistakes that aren’t fixed become mutations, which may eventually lead to cancer (especially if the mutation occurs in a tumor suppressor gene or oncogene).
-Mutations in DNA repair genes can be inherited (such as with Lynch syndrome ) or acquired.
+DNA repair genes fix mistakes made when DNA is copied.
+But if a person has an error in a DNA repair gene, these mistakes are not corrected.
+And then they become mutations, which may eventually lead to cancer.
+This is especially true if the mutation occurs in a tumor suppressor gene or oncogene.
+Mutations in DNA repair genes can be inherited, such as with Lynch syndrome , or acquired.